David-Way/david-way.github.io/content/blog/why-designers-should-learn-voice-over/why-designers-should-learn-voice-over.md

 Voice Over is the Screen Reader built into Mac OS.
 A Screen Reader is a piece of assistive technology, primarily used by people with vision impairments, to consume written content online through audio or touch output.

-It's important to not that that's [more than the number of people currently using the Fire Fox web browser](https://www.browserstack.com/guide/understanding-browser-market-share).
+{% insettext "Screen Reader User Survey", "https://webaim.org/projects/screenreadersurvey8/" %}

- note that people with visual impairments aren't the only users of Screen Reader (3% of users report cognitive impairments, 2% had motor disabilities and up to 12% of users have no disability at all. ([source](https://webaim.org/projects/screenreadersurvey8/)))
+It's worth noting that people with visual impairments aren't the only users of Screen Reader (3% of users report cognitive impairments, 2% had motor disabilities and up to 12% of users have no disability at all.)
+{% endinsettext %}

 The experience of such a wide potential audience for our designs is important to accommodate and understand and as with most accessibility considerations can help elevate the usability of our designs for all users.